smart-on-fhir/health-cards/docs/index.md

 Revocation of Health Cards without a `rid` field (including all pre-v1.2.0 ones) can be done using external mechanisms to calculate a dynamic `rid` value based on the JWS’s content.

 If individual revocation of SMART Health Cards is not possible, then an issuer SHOULD revoke its issuing key, and allow users to obtain new Health Cards; limiting the validity period of a key helps to mitigate the adverse effects of this situation.
+See the [revocation FAQ](https://github.com/smart-on-fhir/health-cards/blob/main/FAQ/revocation.md) for more details.

 ## Issuer Generates Results